mareiyang/Skilled-Immigration-and-Business-Diversity-Files/README.md

 Email: spencerma@gwmail.gwu.edu

 ## License
 This repository is for academic purposes only.
-If you want to use any of this project, please cite the thesis or contact the author for permission.
+If you want to use any of this project, please cite the paper or contact the author for permission.